 This pricing along with the current ratings probably explain why it isn’t more popular.

-When I checked prices Amazon had the best deal where it also qualified for Prime and free shipping
+When I checked on Amazon for eligible orders it qualified for Prime and free shipping

 Exerpeutic 2000 Magnetic Upright Bike is a good starter bike and one for those looking for moderate exercise.